Betong Airport

-Betong International Airport (Thai: ท่าอากาศยานนานาชาติเบตง) (IATA: BTZ, ICAO: VTSY) is a domestic airport serving the town of Betong and Yala province in Thailand.
+Betong International Airport (IATA: BTZ, ICAO: VTSY) is in Yarom subdistrict, Betong district, Yala province in southern Thailand.
 The airport is 12 km east of Betong, 85 km southeast from Yala city and 20 km via the Malaysian border.
 The airport covers an area of 1.47 million sq.m.
-(15,800,000 sq.ft.)
+(15,800,000 sq.ft.).

 History

 Construction

 In 2015, the Department of Airports gave a proposal to the Government of Thailand for an airport in Yala province.
-The airport will help to boost tourism, revenue, employment and spur the overall socio-economic development of the region.
-It will also generate more than three billion baht for the district's economy.
-So, the Government approved the proposal in 2016 and started the construction in December 2017.
-The airport was expected to be completed by mid-2021 but due to the COVID-19 pandemic, which caused lack of labour and restrictions, it resulted in a delay for another year, and the completion date was pushed to 2022.
+The airport would help to boost tourism, revenue, employment and spur the overall socio-economic development of the region.
+It was predicted to generate more than three billion baht for the district's economy.
+The government approved the proposal in 2016 and started construction in December 2017.
+The airport was expected to be completed by mid-2021, but the COVID-19 pandemic caused a lack of labour and restrictions, resulted in a delay of another year.
+The completion date was pushed to 2022.
 The airport was completed in January 2022 and began operations from March 2022.

 Inauguration and operations

 Betong Airport received its first passenger operations on 29 January 2022.
 A chartered flight operated by Nok Air from Bangkok’s Don Mueang International Airport.

-On March 2022, Nok Air opened the bookings for the Bangkok-Betong route.
+In March 2022, Nok Air opened the bookings for the Bangkok-Betong route.
 The first scheduled flight to the airport was launched on 14 March 2022 and it was attended by the Prime Minister of Thailand, Prayut Chan-o-cha for the airport's inauguration ceremony.
 However, the future bookings for route was cancelled two days later by the airline, citing the low passenger demand for the destination.

 Despite the then-ongoing COVID-19 pandemic, the operations to Betong was relaunched by the carrier on 29 April 2022, following the cooperation between Nok Air, Tourism Authority of Thailand and tour operators on developing travel packages to the area.
 Additionally, Nok Air also planned to attract Malaysian tourist to use the route due to the accessible location of the airport near the Malaysian border.
 Direct flights to Betong was conducted in two phases — the first between 29 April to 29 July 2022 and the second phase was continued on 31 July to 28 October 2022.
 The Bangkok Don Mueang-Betong route was operated by a 86-seater Bombardier Dash 8 Q400 on Mondays, Wednesdays and Fridays.

 Following the conclusion of the second phase on 28 October, Nok Air decided not to renew the route due to the high operational cost to Betong.
 Despite achieving about 90% passenger load factor, the airline was encountered with financial obstacle and losses for the route, especially due to the high aviation fuel expenditure.

+On 27 June 2025, EZY Airlines launched their inaugural flights from Hat Yai International Airport to Betong Airport on a Cessna Grand Caravan, making it the first scheduled flight in three years.